olimpias/cemturker.github.io/posts/interface_nil_check_issue.md

 }
 ```

-This is the method that uses `ReaderTest` interface as a property
+This is the struct that uses `ReaderTest` interface as a property
 ```go
 type AnotherStructEncapsulator struct {
 	r ReaderTest